-The height of the dipole, as well as it's surroundings, influences the feedpoint impedance and the line SWR.
-Typically, dipoles have a SWRs below 1.5:1.
+The height of the dipole, as well as it's surroundings, influence the feedpoint impedance and the line SWR.
+Typical heights result in SWRs below 1.5 to one on most dipoles.

-Generally the only adjustment on a dipole is the length of the antenna.
+In general, the only adjustment on a dipole is the length of the antenna.
 If the antenna is too long it will resonate too low in frequency, and if it is too short it will resonate too high.